How Water Softeners Work

 A water softener is an ion exchangerHard water—water with a high calcium/magnesium content—enters the softener through the “In” port indicated by the green arrow.
 It passes through the control valve and into the treatment tank, where it goes from top to bottom through a specially prepared resin that “softens” it.

 The resin consists of beads that have been specially manufactured to be saturated with sodium ions.
 “Softening” occurs as the hardness minerals in the water, mainly calcium and magnesium, attach themselves to the resin and are “exchanged” for sodium.
+The water is now essentially free of the hardness minerals, but it has a higher sodium content.

 The softened water then enters the long center tube, called a riser, via the strainer basket in the bottom of the tank and passes upward through the riser.
 The water exits the softener via the control valve (blue arrow) and is sent to the home.